 Contract Employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
 A written notice of resignation should be submitted to the superintendent.
+Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent.

 Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).